matwasilewski/SystemSetup/README.md

 2. `./setup.sh` can initiatiate the installation sequence.
 3. It will automatically download the dotfiles repo and create appropriate symlinks.
 4. Logout and login.
+5. Change font in the terminal to powerline patched one - I use `Deja Vu Powerline`